voda53/urban-jekyll-template/_clients/justice.md

 ### Footer

-* Exposed as a data file to give clients better access.
+* Exposed as a data file to give uslugi better access.
 * Set in the *Data* / *Footer* section.

 ### Company details